Monmouthshire (historic): Formation

 The Act also designated Monmouth as the "Head and Shire town of the said county or shire of Monmouth", and ordered that the Sheriff's county or shire court be held alternately in Monmouth and Newport.

 Boundaries and subdivisions

 The county boundaries are the River Wye on the east, dividing it from Gloucestershire and the Rhymney River to the west dividing it from Glamorganshire, with the Bristol Channel to the south.
 The boundaries with Herefordshire to the northeast and Brecknockshire to the north were less well-defined.
 The parish of Welsh Bicknor, was an exclave of Monmouthshire, sandwiched between Gloucestershire and Herefordshire.
 The area was considered part of Monmouthshire until it was made part of Herefordshire "for all purposes" by the Counties (Detached Parts) Act 1844, while the Herefordshire hamlet of Fwthog (or Ffwddog) adjoining the Honddu Valley remained an exclave within Monmouthshire until 1891.

 The county was divided into six hundreds in 1542: Abergavenny, Caldicot, Raglan, Skenfrith, Usk and Wentloog.

 The county contained the three boroughs of Monmouth, Newport and Usk.

+Civil parishes

+In the medieval period Monmouthshire was divided into the following civil parishes, listed by hundred (chapelries in italics):